alfredxgxg123/miniRecipeBank/README.md

 # miniRecipeBank

-A react native app that provide users to search food recipes through word search engine or pciture recognition AI.
+A react native app that provides users to search for food recipes through the word search engine or picture recognition AI

-In order to run, clone down the repo and run the following comands:
+In order to run, clone down the repo and run the following commands:

 1. npm install
 2. npm start